 Concept

-In this way we can explain the nature of the critical strip as the number ZERO is off-set by 0.5 through the bending of number space, which collapse of the infinite density of whole numbers, aleph 1.
+Thus, we can explain the nature of the critical strip as the number ZERO is off-set by 0.5 through the bending of number space, which collapse of the infinite density of whole numbers, aleph 1, into reciprocal number space, aleph 0.5.

-Therefore we find that the collapse of Aleph 1 (whole number space), through the bending of numerical space that creates the non-trivial zeros along the critical strip, instead of at the zero line.
-This is achieves by inverting the negative values of i into positive values, which is what the equation that produces the curvature is expressing.
-N= 1 to ∞, whereas the second side of the equation is the reciprocal of ns, which is an expression of reciprocal number law, n / n² = 1/n , on the complex plain.
+Therefore, we find that the collapse of Aleph 1 (whole number space), through the bending of numerical space that creates the non-trivial zeros along the critical strip, instead of at the zero line.
+This is achieved by inverting the negative values of i into positive values, which is what the equation that produces the curvature is expressing.
+N= 1 to ∞, whereas the second side of the equation is the reciprocal of ns, which is an expression of reciprocal number law, n / n² = 1/n, on the complex plane.

 Bending the Square

 The number 2²= 4.
-We can see that in the above images the number 4 is denotes the point where the red rectangle meets the yellow one.
-Yet on the complex plain this numerical space is also represent as a square divided into 4 smaller squares.
-Half of the square lies in the the whole number plain whereas the other half in the reciprocal space between 0 and 1.
-As these spaces have an infinite density ratio of 0.5:1 (whole space is half as dense as reciprocal space), when the square is folded through the circle, the density of whole numbers is wrapped into the reciprocal space.
-Therefore instead of ending up at the number zero, it ends at the number 0.5, forming the critical strip.
+We can see that in the 1st image above, the number 4 denotes the point where the red rectangle meets the yellow one.
+Yet on the complex plane, this numerical space is also represented as a square divided into 4 smaller squares.
+Half of the square lies in the whole number plane, whereas the other half in the reciprocal space between 0 and 1.
+As these spaces have an infinite density ratio of 0.5:1 (whole space is half as dense as reciprocal space), when the square is folded through the circle, the density of whole numbers is wrapped around the number 1, folding into reciprocal space.
+Therefore, instead of ending up at the number zero, it ends at the number 0.5, forming the critical strip.

 Number compression of the Hexagonal plain

-The complex plain it based on the square, which in 4D mathematics comes out of the notion of ZERO².
-The second number plain based in the triangle is not represented on the complex plane, but is represent in 4D mathematics derived from the notion of ZERO³.
-These produces the two types regular 2D tapestries (formed only of 2 alternating colours), from the square and the triangle.
+The complex plane is based on the square, which in Geometric Maths comes out of the notion of ZERO².
+The second number plain based is the triangle, which is not represented on the complex plane, but is represented in Geometric Maths derived from the notion of ZERO³.
+These produces the two types of regular 2D tapestries (formed only of 2 alternating colours), from the square and the triangle.

 When we superimpose the silver mean and √2 fractal, the bending of the complex plain through analytic continuation matches the fractal pattern.